-As with every other product or service, books also need PR and marketing to capture attention and generate sales.
+As with every other product or service, you need PR and marketing to get media coverage for your non-fiction book.
 Authors who want to generate publicity for their books rely heavily on earned media coverage.
 Unlike advertising and sales, PR generates powerful and influential media coverage for books based on their newsworthiness.
 For more information to boost your book sales visit Publishing Profits.

 Let us look at an example: